Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

 \subsection{The color sequence of a (2,2)-FWF graph}

-Without loss of generality, we can always assume that the (2,2)-FWF graph $G$ is obtained by embedding the $3$-degree vertices only in the region $II$ in the following contents.
+Without loss of the generality, we can always assume that the (2,2)-FWF graph $G$ is obtained by embedding the $3$-degree vertices only in the region $II$ in the following discussion.
 Thus, a (2,2)-FWF graph $G$ can be uniquely represented by its color sequence.
-The specific method is shown as follows:
+The specific method is shown as follow:

-Let $V(G)=\{1,2,3,4=u,5,\ldots,n\}$, where vertex $1=x$ indicates the first fixed 3-degree vertex, while the vertex $n=y$ indicates the second 3-degree vertex; the vertices $1=x$, 2, 3, and $4=u$ indicate the 1st, 2nd, 3rd, 4th color axis respectively; while the vertex $4=u$ is the central vertex; the vertex $n-1$ signifies the 3-degree vertex of the subgraph $G_{n-1}=G-n$; the vertex $n-2$ denotes the 3-degree vertex of the subgraph $G_{n-1}-(n-1)$; the rest may be deduced by analogy.
+Let $V(G)=\{1,2,3,4=u,5,\ldots,n\}$, where vertex $1$($x$) indicates the first fixed vertex of 3-degree, while the vertex $n(y)$ indicates the second vertex of 3-degree; the vertices $1(x)$, 2, 3, and $4(u)$ indicate the 1st, 2nd, 3rd, 4th color axis respectively; while the vertex $4(u)$ is the central vertex; the vertex $n-1$ signifies the vertex of 3-degree of the subgraph $G_{n-1}=G-n$; the vertex $n-2$ denotes the vertex of 3-degree of the subgraph $G_{n-1}-(n-1)$; the rest may be deduced by analogy.
 The sequence $c_{1}c_{2},\ldots,c_{n}$ is used to indicate the corresponding color sequence of the sequence $(1,2,3,4=u,5,\ldots,n)$, and the parameter $c_{i}$ is the color of the vertex $i$ in the (2,2)-FWF graph $G$.
 So we can obtain that

-According to the definition of the (2,2)-FWF graph, we can know that this representation can also determine the structure of a graph uniquely.
-This structure starts from $K_{4}$ (shown in Figure 6.2), and selects a triangular face embedded the vertices according to the coloring of each vertex.
+According to the definition of the (2,2)-FWF graph, we can know that this representation also determine the structure of a graph uniquely.
+This structure starts from $K_{4}$ (shown in Figure 5.2), and selects a triangular face embedded the vertices according to the coloring of each vertex.

-\textbf{Example 6.1.} For the color sequence $c_{1}c_{2}c_{3}c_{4}c_{5}c_{6}c_{7}c_{8}c_{9}=ygbrybgyg$, its corresponding (2,2)-FWF graph can be analyzed easily, shown in Figure 6.8.
+\textbf{Example 5.1.} For the color sequence $c_{1}c_{2}c_{3}c_{4}c_{5}c_{6}c_{7}c_{8}c_{9}=ygbrybgyg$, its corresponding (2,2)-FWF graph can be analyzed easily, shown in Figure 5.9.

-For the color sequence of a (2,2)-FWF graph, we can obtain the following theorem: \begin{thm} Let $c_{1}c_{2}\ldots c_{n}$ be the color sequence of a (2,2)-FWF graph.
-With the agreement in section 6.3, the colors of the first six vertices in this sequence is determined, namely $c_{1}=y, c_{2}=g, c_{3}=b, c_{4}=r, c_{5}=y, c_{6}=b$; if $G$ belongs to the adjacent type, then $c_{7}=y$; otherwise, $c_{7}=g$. \end{thm}
+For the color sequence of a (2,2)-FWF graph, we can obtain the following theorem: \begin{theorem2} Let $c_{1}c_{2}\ldots c_{n}$ be the color sequence of a (2,2)-FWF graph.
+With the agreement in section 5.2, the colors of the first six vertices in this sequence is determined, namely $c_{1}=y, c_{2}=g, c_{3}=b, c_{4}=r, c_{5}=y, c_{6}=b$; if $G$ belongs to the adjacent type, then $c_{7}=y$; otherwise, $c_{7}=g$. \end{theorem2}